 Whether it’s located in the living room, family room, or a bedroom, the fireplace is the focus of any room.
-Eyes are automatically drawn to this feature, making it the heart of the home.
+Eyes are automatically drawn to this feature, making it a focal point of the home.

 The fireplace surround outlines the firebox and gives a substantial appearance to the area.
 It may terminate at the mantel or extend to the ceiling.
 Surrounds can be rustic or contemporary and they can be made of many different materials.

-One material that can complement nearly any type of fireplace and decor, making the area really stand out, is reclaimed wood.
-With a variety of colors and textures to choose from, along with the unique look that only reclaimed material can bring, antique wood is the ideal material for creating an outstanding fireplace design.
+One material that can complement nearly any type of fireplace and home decor, making the area really stand out, is reclaimed wood.
+With a variety of colors and textures to choose from, along with the unique look that only reclaimed material can bring, a reclaimed wood fireplace mantel is the ideal material for creating an outstanding brick fireplace design.

 About Reclaimed Wood

-Reclaimed wood has been collected from old farmhouses and buildings more than 100 years old.
-The wood has been weathered, which develops a unique patina that can’t be found on newer materials.
-Depending on the type of wood you choose, it may have saw marks, nail holes, and other wear marks that give the wood a unique appearance.
+Reclaimed wood has been collected from old barns and industrial buildings more than 100 years old.
+Barn wood has been weathered, which develops a unique patina that can’t be found on newer fireplace materials.
+Depending on the type of reclaimed wood mantel you choose, it may have saw marks, nail holes, and other wear marks that give the barn wood a unique appearance.